-This outcome will be verified by the Office of Fraternity and Sorority Life (but please be sure the chapter's achievement of this outcome is addressed in the reflection).
+This outcome will be verified by the Office of Fraternity and Sorority Life (but if the chapter desires to regain points after a conduct violation, please be sure the chapter's response as identified below is addressed in the reflection).

 - Chapter has not had any disciplinary action or violations of the Fraternity & Sorority Joint Policy on Risk Management or CSU Student Conduct Code related to members' behavior or harm reduction concerns during the academic year.
 [10 points] - o Chapters who are found responsible for violations of the policies listed above will lose the full 10 points.
 These chapters have the opportunity to earn back five points in this section by submitting a narrative discussing what was learned from the violation and how the chapter has changed practices to address the behavior.
-This narrative should be included as part of the Reflections submission.
-[Due November 22, 2019]
+This narrative should be included as part of the Chapter Reflection submission.
+[Due April 19, 2024]